microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusinessCalendarView.md

 ```

 ### -CustomerId
-The id of the booking customer associated with this appointment.
+The ID of the bookingCustomer for this appointment.
+If no ID is specified when an appointment is created, then a new bookingCustomer object is created.
+Once set, you should consider the customerId immutable.

 ```yaml
 Type: System.String